canonical-ols/snapstore-snap-docs/docs/explanation.md

 ---
-title: Enterprise Store Explanation guides
+title: Explanation guides
 orphan: true
 description: Conceptual guides explaining how the Enterprise Store works and how it can be configured and used.
 ---

-# Enterprise Store Explanation guides
+# Explanation guides

 Our explanatory and conceptual guides are written to provide a better understanding of how the Enterprise Store works and how it can be used and configured.
 They enable you